Listen to the Podcast

 And as you continue to get closer, you could say that the percentage chance continues to increase, within the year, you could have or touch that price level, so as we get into 1500 within the next 12 months, what is his chance of it coming there?
 Let’s just through a number out there, this is hypothetical, but let’s say 7% or 10% chance that it’ll hit that 1500 level.

-In our example, as we look at presidential candidates, we look at statistical probability when we trade, so you’re always looking at your trades, whether that’s apple, whether that’s goggle, whether that’s Facebook.
+In our example, as we look at presidential candidates, we look at statistical probability when we trade, so you’re always looking at your trades, whether that’s apple, whether that’s Google, whether that’s Facebook.
 Let’s use apple for example.

-In trading we look for probabilities
+In trading, we look for probabilities

-And that is simply just based on previous price history, so if we know that statistics and probabilities help us determine price movement, and this is what we do in trading, we’re looking at the probability, the probability of something moving in one direction or another.
+And that is just based on previous price history, so if we know that statistics and probabilities help us determine price movement, and this is what we do in trading, we’re looking at the probability, the probability of something moving in one direction or another.

-If we’ve hit, let’s say support multiple times, and it’s been bouncing there, the chance of it really breaking, as it continues to move higher, becomes slimmer and slimmer.
-So as we get into this level, the chance of this stock to come back and break this support, becomes a little bit slimmer, at least for the shorter term, at least for the next week or two.
+If we’ve hit, let’s say support multiple times, and it’s been bouncing there, the chance of it breaking, as it continues to move higher, becomes slimmer and slimmer.
+So as we get into this level, the chance of this stock to come back and break this support, becomes a little bit thinner, at least for the shorter term, at least for the next week or two.

-As it comes back into it, the chance increases, your probability of it breaking increases, so this is what we do in trading, we are looking at chances, probabilities and this is what volume helps us determine, price action helps us determine, putting all these things together, the higher the probability or the chance, the more likely your trade will work out in your favor, that’s ultimately what we do.
+As it comes back into it, the chance increases, your probability of it breaking increases, so this is what we do in trading, we are looking at chances, probabilities and this is what volume helps us determine, price action helps us discover, putting all these things together, the higher the probability or the chance, the more likely your trade will work out in your favor, that’s ultimately what we do.

 When it comes to politics, this same thing happens; you’re looking at the system of what is the chance or the likelihood of something working out.